thisisvarma/BigData/Docs/scala/README.md

 ## data types

-scala doesn't have primitive data types. int, float, string whatever it is, they identified as class(es)
+scala doesn't have primitive data types. int, float, string whatever it is, they identified as objects.

+##### objects

 	Sr.No 		Data Type 	Description
 	1		Byte		8 bit signed value.
 Range from -128 to 127